mattchx/leadgen-london-landscape/notes/currentTask.md

 - Maintained existing Submit-Form.com integration

 ### Next Steps
 Task completed.
 The form now properly reflects the landscaping business focus with improved user experience and clear call-to-action.
-The headlines in the quote request form have been adjusted for better visual hierarchy, and a gradient background has been added to the section.
+The headlines in the quote request form have been adjusted for better visual hierarchy, a gradient background has been added to the section, the secondary headline has been softened, and the "Get Your Free Quote" button text has been changed to "Request Your Quote".